 In 2010, the $82.5 million, 145,440-square-foot Applied Engineering and Technology (AET) Building opened on the UTSA Main Campus.
 The AET Building supports world-class research and teaching in science and engineering.

 Park West Athletics Complex opened in 2013, featuring a soccer stadium and track and field complex.

 In February 2017, the university announced design plans for the Science and Engineering Building, the largest construction project in UTSA history at $95 million.
-The new research building will include additional laboratories, classrooms and meeting spaces for UTSA students and researchers in brain health, chemical engineering, biology and chemistry, key research areas for UTSA’s advancement to designation as a Tier One research institution.
+The new research building will include additional laboratories, classrooms and meeting spaces for UTSA students and researchers in brain health, chemical engineering, biology and chemistry.

 The Texas Legislature establishes a University of Texas campus in San Antonio.
 Gov. Preston Smith signs the act into law on the back of Rep. Frank Lombardino, a sponsor of the bill.